Population vs Sample – the difference

 |The measurable characteristic of the population like the mean or standard deviation is known as the parameter.||The measurable characteristic of the sample is called a statistic.|

 |Population data is a whole and complete set.||The sample is a subset of the population that is derived using sampling.|

 |A survey done of an entire population is accurate and more precise with no margin of error except human inaccuracy in responses.
-However, this is not always possible.||A survey done using a sample of the population bears accurate results, only after further factoring the margin of error and confidence interval.|
+However, this may not be

 |The parameter of the population is a numerical or measurable element that defines the system of the set.||The statistic is the descriptive component of the sample found by using sample mean or sample proportion.|